Navigation: »No topics above this level«

-EQuIS™ (Environmental Quality Information Systems) is an advanced environmental data management and decision support system.
-Thousands of organizations use EQuIS to manage large amounts of data pertaining to environmental chemistry, biology, geology, geotechnical, hydrology, limnology, air, and associated compliance monitoring activities.
+EQuIS™ (Environmental Quality Information Systems) is an advanced environmental and geotechnical data management and decision support system.
+Thousands of organizations use EQuIS to manage large amounts of data pertaining to environmental chemistry, biology, geology, geotechnical, hydrology, limnology, water, air, soil, sediment, noise, radiological, waste, and related compliance monitoring.
 EQuIS supports the complete environmental data workflow for a variety of project requirements including task management, field data collection, analytical data checking, data verification and validation, reporting, graphics, and visualization.

 EQuIS Database – Customizable Schemas for environmental data management.
 Platform runs on Microsoft SQL Server or Microsoft Azure.
 Each EQuIS database may have one to thousands of projects.

 Professional – Desktop application designed for power-users and data managers.
 EQuIS Professional is used for data importing and editing, has tools for advanced data analysis and modeling, and provides ultimate power and flexibility.

 Enterprise – Web application typically used by managers, auditors, executives, and laboratories.
 EQuIS Enterprise connects to the same EQuIS database as EQuIS Professional, but provides simple, easy to use tools to view and analyze data and automate workflow.
 Gain overviews of projects in highly-configurable web dashboards, and download and visualize data instantly and in real-time.

 EQuIS Data Processor (EDP) – Desktop or web user interface for checking and importing data into the EQuIS database.
 Check data for formatting and logic, and find and correct errors easily.

 Alive – Designed around ecological surveys, EQuIS Alive includes a separate Schema that is added to an EQuIS database and enables the collection and reporting of ecological data within the other EQuIS applications.